s-goldman/Dusty-Evolved-Star-Kit/README.md

 <img src="docs/dust.jpg"  width="170" height="100">

-SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with DUSTY models.
+SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with [DUSTY](https://github.com/ivezic/dusty) 1-D radiative transfer models.
 Package contains scripts for:
 1. Running DUSTY in a multiprocessing batch mode
 2. Converting the output from DUSTY to two fits files
 3. Least square fitting of the models to data